Freakwill/MyCrawlers/README.md

 My Crawlers for Movies、Information、Encyclopedia...

 ## jiani

 A module for fetching information of movies from douban.

 A girl who named Jiani asked me to help her to write a program fetching information of moives from douban.
-So far, she does not master the skill of programming.
+So far, she has not mastered the skill of programming.
 She said it is important for her, since she will get a job with the program after graduate.
-Hence, I name the module jiani.
+She really needs it.
+I did not know how to reject a girl's request, but I hope that she can learn coding.
+Hence, I develope the module and named it jiani.

 The code is simple (or naive) anyway.
 It will be improved if I get more skills.